Game Preview: Condors v Wranglers, 7 p.m.

 HOME COOKING

-Seth Griffith had a goal and assist on Wednesday to move into a tie for ninth in the AHL scoring race with 56 points (14g-42a) in 61 games.
+Seth Griffith extended his point streak to seven games last night and has two goals and seven assists for nine points in that span.
+He is tied for eighth in the AHL scoring race with 57 points (14g-43a) in 62 games.
 He is fourth among all skaters in assists.

 LOCKED DOWN LEADING AFTER TWO